bd-j/prospector/doc/usage.rst

     building code and as such has a large memory footprint.

 4.  :py:meth:`build_noise`:
-    This function should return a :py:class:`NoiseModel` object for the spectroscopy and/or photometry.
-Either or both can be ``None`` (the default)  in which case the likelihood will not include covariant noise or jitter and is equivalent to basic :math:`\chi^2`.
+    This function, if present, should add a :py:class:`NoiseModel` object to the spectroscopy and/or photometry.
+If not present the likelihood will not include covariant noise or jitter and is equivalent to basic :math:`\chi^2`.

 Using MPI
 ---------